 This list is excellent for a busy family's kitchen.
 I know getting into the kitchen and seeing a pile of dirty dishes can be overwhelming.
 If you have a kitchen that just won't stay organized, try this list.

-As you can see, there are plenty of things to do to get yourself organized and feeling accomplished in a short amount of time!
-I found that even when I complete a project in a short amount of time I am still happy that I completed something.
+As you can see, there are plenty of things to do to get yourself organized and feel accomplished in a short amount of time!
+I found that even when I complete a project in a short amount of time, I am still happy that I completed something.
 But, if you always think it will take a long time to do an organizing project, you will never be able to finish any projects.
-So, I hope you jump in and take advantage of these already made quick gratification tasks.
+So, I hope you jump in and take advantage of these already-made quick gratification tasks.
 Which one is your favorite challenge?

-Check out these additional useful posts from other experts that will also help you.
+Check out these additional useful home organizing posts from other experts that will also help you.